csula/cs201-fall-2014/README.md

 For this class, the homework assignment will be a recipe generator.
 Each week, we will build homework assignments that will apply the theories we've learned in the classroom and build a sub-system to our larger recipe generator system.

+# Project (CS202 Section)

+Your project is to update Homework 5.
+For many of you, the current implementation is that the entire recipe is displayed in one text box.
+While this is Ok (for the homework assignment) it's simply not ready for primetime.
+To this end, you will need to modify your assignment so that you'll use `JLabel` along with other Java Gui classes.

+In addition to the ingredient listing, your program will also have to list the cooking instruction (more details below).

+Finally, your program's data must be object-oriented.
+You simply cannot simply solve the solution with arrays of data.

+_In summary_ your program will have the following features:

+1. Number of people to serve
+2. List of ingredients: each ingredient will have name, quantity, unit and a `checkbox` object.
+The checkbox object is to indicate that the item has been purchased.
+There is no action associated with the checkbox.
+3. List of steps (cooking instruction).
+Note that he format of the instruction is up to you to design but you must read the instruction from file and cannot be hard-coded.
+4. You will have to have 3 panels: (1) control panel which includes how many people and an `update` button (2) ingredients panel, and (3) instruction panel
+5. The instruction steps will each have instruction and a `radio` button.
+This is to show that the cook is on that step.

+Your project must look good.
+Simply put you cannot simply slap something together to show that you are done with the assignment.
+I would recommend that you spend at least 10 hours on the assignment to make the project look perfect.

 # Homework 5 (CS202 Section)